GiftXXVI/FSND_trivia/backend/README.md

       "answer": "Bill Paxton",
       "category": 5,
       "difficulty": 5,
-      "id": 36,
+      "id": 37,
-      "question": "Which actor has been killed by an Alien, a Terminator and a Predator?"
+      "question": "Which actor has been killed by an Alien, a Terminator and a Predator?", "rating": 1
     }
   ],
   "success": true,